Nicholas Said: Life

 Born in Kukawa, Bornu Empire, Said fell victim to the trans-Saharan slave trade.
 His father, Barca Gana, was a famous general and his unusual aptitude for learning languages, however, led to the elevation of his social position.
 Having learned Arabic in his youth in Central Africa, he quickly learned the Ottoman Turkish language of his enslavers.
 Demonstrating proficiency in Russian, he became the servant of Russian Prince Alexander Sergeyevich Menshikov, who provided him with a French tutor after recognizing his exceptional linguistic abilities.
 By the time of his 1872 memoirs, he reported familiarity or fluency with the Kanuri, Mandara, Arabic, Turkish, Russian, German, Italian and French languages, as well as some experience with Armenian.
 Said traveled widely in Africa, the Middle East, Europe, and the Russian Empire, later venturing to the Caribbean, South America, Canada, and the United States.
 In his account of his life and travels, Said decried the aggression of Usman dan Fodio against his homeland, described his pilgrimage to Mecca, reminisced about a chance encounter with the Czar, and reflected on his conversion from Islam to Christianity in Riga.

 From 1863 to 1865, Said served in the Union Army during the American Civil War.
 Unlike most of the African Americans who served in the United States Army during the war, neither Said nor any of his ancestors had ever been enslaved in the United States.
 Rather, Said voluntarily immigrated to the United States and then volunteered to fight in the war.
 Near the end of the war, he requested attachment to the Hospital Department so that he could take up the study of medicine.
 An 1867 journalist's account suggests that, after the war, Said fell in love with an American woman and married her.
 They are reported to have settled in St. Stephens, Alabama, where Said wrote his memoirs.
 Said's later life is unclear, but one account has him dying in Brownsville, Tennessee.

 Because he was living in the Reconstruction-era South, he did not disclose his service in the United States Army in his memoirs.
-A trophy photograph of Said posing in his U.S. Army uniform, during his attachment to the 55th United States Colored Infantry Regiment, survives.
+A trophy photograph of Said posing in his U.S. Army uniform, during his attachment to the 55th Massachusetts Volunteer Infantry, survives.